 RGB Color Spaces

 The best, most complete, and current article I’ve found (after reading a reasonable but not exhaustive list of articles) is sRGB vs Adobe RGB vs ProPhoto RGB by Photography Life, updated April 12, 2021.
 I wasn’t familiar with that website, so was armed with my usual dose of suspicion, but this might make another good reference for photography issues.

 Another good article is from Cambridge In Colour, which has a lot of good information on topics of interest to photographers.
 SRGB VS. ADOBE RGB 1998 has a few different illustrations that are also revealing.

 The above articles show that plenty of equipment exceeds the sRGB gamut.
 The advice of many experts on the question of which color space to use is similar to their advice on which resolution/file size you should set your camera on; it depends on what you want to do with your pictures.
 In both cases, I would agree with them if my crystal ball would do a better job of predicting the future.
 But as it is, my recommendation here is also the same as for the resolution issue (see our FAQ page) for the same reasons – go big or go home.
 Again, it is fairly easy to downsize at will but nearly impossible to upsize.

 A Dissenting Opinion

 A dissenting opinion can be found in sRGB vs. Adobe RGB by Ken Rockwell.
 I’ve read his work before; Mr. Rockwell does know what he is talking about.
-He recommends sRGB mostly because as an amateur, he feels the chances of you screwing up far out way any possible gains in vibrant colors.
+He recommends sRGB mostly because, as an amateur, he feels the chances of you screwing up far outweigh any possible gains in vibrant colors.
 And although the article is a little dated (© 2006), I doubt enough has changed to affect his opinion.
 He could be right.